stephenverderame/cpp_book/src/pointers/unique.md

 # Unique Pointers

-Unique pointers, and really anything else that's "unique" in C++ model exclusive ownership.
+Unique pointers, and really anything else that's "unique" in C++, model exclusive ownership.
 They offer practically no space or time overhead as compared to raw pointers.
 Because they model exclusive ownership, they cannot be copied, only moved.
-Here's a really bad, quick, and dirty example of how something like this might be implemented.
+Here's a bad, quick, and dirty example of how something like this might be implemented.

 ```C++
 template<typename T>